esx-framework/esx_core/readME.md

 ```

 - Step Three
-To Get Your esx_kashacters work you need do this on your query db
+To Get Your esx_kashacters work you need do this on your query if you wan to check what is the owner and identifier tables

 ```SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE COLUMN_NAME = 'owner'
 And This